njagwani/Docker-Jenkins-DevOps/README.md

   ![](/Images/Image80.PNG)

-Jenkins & AWS
+## STAGE 4

+- Creating MySQL server on Docker Container
+- Creating a test database and creating tables on MySQL server on Docker Container
+- Creating an AWS S3 bucket and IAM access.
+- Taking an SQK backup and uploading to S3 bucket manually
+- Automating the SQL Backup and Upload Process to AWS S3 Bucket with Shell Script
+- Managing AWS CLI and SQL DB credentials on Jenkins
-Create a Jenkins Job that will take MySQL backup and upload that SQL backup to Amazon S3 Bucket.
+- Creating a Jenkins Job to upload SQL DB backup to AWS S3 bucket with just one click.

 Create MySQL server on Docker container